-We may be unable to effectively identify, complete or integrate the operations of future acquisitions, joint ventures, collaborative arrangements or other strategic investments.
+We may be unable to effectively identify, complete or integrate the operations of acquisitions, joint ventures, collaborative arrangements or other strategic investments, which would inhibit our ability to execute upon our growth strategy.

 As part of our growth strategy, we actively review possible acquisitions, joint ventures, collaborative arrangements or strategic investments that complement or enhance our business.
-We may not be able to identify, complete or integrate the operations of future acquisitions, joint ventures, collaborative arrangements or other strategic investments.
+We may not be able to identify, complete or integrate the operations of such acquisitions, joint ventures, collaborative arrangements or other strategic investments.
 In addition, if we finance acquisitions, joint ventures, collaborative arrangements or other strategic initiatives by issuing equity securities, our existing shareholders may be diluted which could affect the market price of our stock.
 As a result, if we fail to properly evaluate and execute acquisitions and investments, our business prospects may be seriously harmed.
 Some of the risks that we may encounter in implementing our acquisition, joint venture, collaborative arrangement or strategic investment strategies include:

-- expenses, delays or difficulties in identifying and integrating acquired companies or joint venture operations, collaborative arrangements or other strategic investments into our organization; - inability to retain personnel associated with acquisitions, joint ventures, collaborative arrangements or other strategic investments; - diversion of management's attention from other initiatives and/or day-to-day operations to effectively execute our growth strategy; and - inability to generate sufficient revenue, profit, and cash flow from acquisitions, joint ventures, collaborative arrangements or other strategic investments to offset our investment costs.
+- expenses, delays or difficulties in identifying and integrating acquired companies or joint venture operations, collaborative arrangements or other strategic investments into our organization; - inability to retain personnel associated with acquisitions, joint ventures, collaborative arrangements or other strategic investments; - · diversion of management's attention from other initiatives and/or day-to-day operations to effectively execute our growth strategy; and - inability to generate sufficient revenue, profit, and cash flow from acquisitions, joint ventures, collaborative arrangements or other strategic investments to offset our investment costs.